Steps to Success

 Finding a suitable community partner is crucial to ensuring a successful project.
-You are planning to spend eight weeks or more volunteering with your organization, so take time with the research to find the right one.
+You are planning to spend eight weeks (56 days max) volunteering with your organization, so take time with the research to find the right one.

 Search for nonprofit organizations related to your service theme.
 Research the organizations you might want to partner with; learn about their mission, their current projects, assets and needs, and their experience hosting volunteers or interns.

 Once you’ve identified several potential organizations, contact them to discuss volunteering during the summer.
-Describe the DukeEngage program and requirements, your skills and interests, and ask if there are projects you could contribute to as a full-time volunteer for a minimum of eight weeks.
+Describe the DukeEngage program and requirements, your skills and interests, and ask if there are projects you could contribute to as a full-time volunteer for eight weeks.

 If you are unable to directly identify an organization to work with, or prefer to participate in a more structured program, you could choose to partner with a volunteer sending organization (VSO) that will facilitate an individual placement or group project for you.
 In addition to arranging projects, most VSOs provide logistical support (such as arranging housing and airport pick up) on your behalf.
 There are many factors to consider in working with a VSO.
 The International Volunteer Resource Center (IVRC) has identified many pros and cons.

 Whether you partner directly with an organization or choose to work through a VSO, you should carefully research the organization or program.
 Ask to speak with former volunteers and program staff based at the site you are considering.

 Meet with a DukeEngage Advisor

 Indy projects take time and commitment to design.
 Ask an advisor for feedback on your prospective project to make sure you’re on the right track.
 All candidates MUST meet an advisor before submitting an independent project application.

 You can discuss service themes, locations, or specific projects you are considering with your advisor.
 You can also seek advice on identifying community partners, mentors, and building a project plan, or you can simply explore whether an independent project is the best way for you to participate in DukeEngage.